pauld0051/pros_and_cons/TESTING.md

 ### 405 - Error

 If a user attempts to force "add" a pro or con, a 405 error is displayed.

+## RESPONSIVE TESTING

+Browsers used:

+- Firefox
+- Chrome
+- Chrome Android
+- Brave

+Testing was conducted on a Huawei P20, 15in laptop and 32in desktop.

+Multiple issues were discovered between mobile displays verses desktop displays.
+For instance:

+- placeholders in search boxes overlapped the container they were in.
+Shortened placeholders were included for mobile displays.
+- buttons to submit pros and cons overlapped their boxes.
+A new .right-align class was given to a div wrapping the submit buttons.